 Use food plots

-Use deer lures such as deer urine
+Use lures such as deer urine

-The scent of urination is a great way to attract large bucks into your property.
+Deer can be lured using a variety of methods, including pheromones, food, and urine.
+Deer urine scents are a great way to attract large bucks to your property.
 As soon as they detect another deer’s scent, they will want to find out who else is nearby.

 Avoid bait in a pile

-They might occasionally work in some places where deer are not spooked out or over-pressured easily.
+Bait piles are rarely successful and are sometimes even counterproductive, especially if you’re targeting mature bucks.
+They may occasionally work in some places where deer are not spooked out or over-pressured easily.
 I have found that a larger spread of bait is more effective.

 Refill in the rain